Basic Workflow Patterns

 Middleware

-middleware adds a persistent store to your workflow context:
+middleware adds a persistent state to your workflow context:

 count: 0,